A Quick Guide to Value Added Tax (VAT) in Chile

 Real-Life Example: If a restaurant buys one cooked dish at CLP1,000 + VAT and then sells it for CLP 3,000 + VAT, the restaurant needs to pay the Government CLP570 (Which is the 19% of 3,000).
 However, the restaurant is entitled to a “reimbursement” of CLP190 (which is the 19% of 1,000).
 Therefore, it would only need to pay a VAT of CLP380 which corresponds to the difference between CLP 570 and CLP190.

-Are all good and services affected in Chile?
+Are all goods and services affected in Chile?

-1. Goods and Merchandise: In light of Article 4 of the VAT Law (Decree N°825) all sales of goods are VAT affected as long as they are located within Chile, regardless of where the transaction/agreement takes place.
+- Goods and Merchandise: In light of Article 4 of the VAT Law (Decree N°825) all sales of goods are VAT-affected as long as they are located within Chile, regardless of where the transaction/agreement takes place.

 The general rule is that the sale of all goods and services triggers VAT in Chile.
-In order to avoid confusions, the law specifically states different operations which trigger the tax such as any type of importation in Chile.
+In order to avoid confusion, the law specifically states different operations that trigger the tax such as any type of importation in Chile.
 The law also specifically states which operations are VAT exempt, for example, the purchase of used cars.

 Important considerations for businesses